the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 I was recently asked what I see my role is in the Quality Assurance field.
 I often see other QAs (Test Analysts, Test Engineers, Quality Analysts, Quality Engineers, etc.) in the industry restricting themselves to only caring about the quality of individual user stories, and in the rare case this may extend to caring about the overall software that is being delivered.
 This is of course could be due to a number of limitations such as inexperience, bandwidth or even from a lack of interest.

 I believe that as a QA, there is so much more to offer, and that you can be an advocate of quality for not only user stories and software, but also the hardware, people and processes that are required to deliver a final product.
 I also feel that we can contribute on a larger scale than just within the team, whether it be internal or external to the organisation that you are employed at.

-In this post, I will attempt to briefly describe the things I am passionate in driving on a day-to-day basis.
+In this post, I will attempt to briefly describe the things I am passionate in driving on a day-to-day basis in my team, in my organisation and in my community.

 ### Your Team